Happy Eater: First establishments

+The Hindhead site on the A3 was built in 1976.
+Hindhead was the training headquarters.

 In 1980, the brand further expanded when its 21 locations were sold to the Imperial Group.
 Not long after this, a partnership with Esso garages was formed, which saw a rapid increase of new roadside locations throughout the 1980s.

+Leicester Forest East services had the first site at a motorway service area in 1983, on the northbound carriageway.
+Red Lodge, Suffolk, on the A11, at the former Dorothea's and Snug for 23 years, with planning being approved in April 1983, known as Freckenham, opened around 1983; it was often burgled, and closed by the early 1990s.
+Barton Turn, on the A38, had the planning approved late October 1983, and opened in June 1984.

+On April 3 1985 Princess Michael of Kent was flown in by helicopter to open the 50th restaurant at Wisley on the A3.
+The opening was arranged by David Wynne-Morgan.

-Imperial Group would expand the chain to 75 restaurants, before selling the chain in 1986 to Trust House Forte, who owned the Little Chef chain.
-Trust House Forte continued to expand the Happy Eater chain alongside Little Chef.
-The chain notably received media attention in 1991 when Prime Minister John Major stopped at a Happy Eater outlet for a fried breakfast on his way to a Young Conservatives conference.
+Imperial Group would expand the chain to 75 restaurants, before selling the chain in August 1986 to Trusthouse Forte, owners of Little Chef.
+Trusthouse Forte continued to expand the Happy Eater chain alongside Little Chef.

 Decline

-In 1996, Granada purchased Forte, as it had become known, and began to streamline their business by converting the Happy Eater locations to the Little Chef brand.
-By the end of 1997, all Happy Eater restaurants were either converted or closed, helping Little Chef reach its peak of 439 restaurants.
-This would prove challenging for Little Chef, as some Happy Eater locations were originally built to compete with Little Chef, meaning now the restaurants were competing with themselves; this ultimately meant Little Chef would close locations throughout the 2000s as a result of falling profits.
-Little Chef's financial difficulties caused it to eventually cease in January 2018.
-The defunct Happy Eater brand is currently owned by Kuwaiti firm Kout Food Group, who were the last organisation to operate Little Chef.
-The group left the United Kingdom in 2020, meaning the Happy Eater trademark is now registered in Kuwait.
+In January 1996, Granada purchased Forte, as it had become known, and began to streamline their business by converting the Happy Eater locations to the Little Chef brand.
+This helped Little Chef reach its peak of 439 restaurants.
+This would prove challenging for Little Chef, as some Happy Eater locations were originally built to compete with Little Chef, meaning now the restaurants were now directly competing with themselves.
+This ultimately meant Little Chef would close many locations throughout the 2000s as a result of falling profits.

+The defunct Happy Eater brand is currently owned by Kuwaiti firm Kout Food Group, who were the last organisation to license out the Little Chef name until January 2018.
+The group closed its UK offices in 2020, meaning the Happy Eater trademark is now registered from Kuwait.

 Legacy

 The 1986 film, Mona Lisa, features a scene filmed in a Happy Eater.
-The 1989 video game Fast Food, was originally intended as a promotional tool for Happy Eater.
+The 1989 video game Fast Food was originally intended as a promotional tool for Happy Eater.
 The 2007 film Rise of the Footsoldier uses a location depicting the former Basildon branch of Happy Eater, set in the late 1980s.

+Between July and August of 2018, an art exhibition based on the Happy Eater brand was held at Taco in London.

 The 2020 Amazon series Truth Seekers features an abandoned Happy Eater restaurant in its fifth episode.
+The Curse (2022) recreates a Happy Eater for a scene in its last episode.

-In November 2022, Loungers announced they were launching Brightside Roadside to fill the gap in the market created by the demise of Little Chef and Happy Eater.
+In November 2022, Loungers announced they were launching Brightside to fill the gap in the market created by the demise of Little Chef and Happy Eater.
+In February 2023, their first location opened in a former Happy Eater building, situated near Exeter Racecourse.